 The following categories of content are required for data authentication:

 Key pairs, Private and Public Keys.
-These are all PEM encoded DSA keys together with their DSA key parameters.
-These keys should all be 2048 bits long.
+These are all PEM encoded Elliptical Curve Digital Signature Algorithm (ECDSA) keys together with their elliptic curve domain parameters.
+The formats are described in the RFC 5915 (Private Keys) and RFC 5480 (identifier and Public Key format).
+The ’unrestricted’ algorithm identifier must be set to:

+id-ecPublicKey OBJECT IDENTIFIER ::= { iso(1) member-body(2) us(840) ansi-X9-62(10045) keyType(2) 1 }

+The parameter namedCurve must be set to:

+secp384r1 OBJECT IDENTIFIER ::= { iso(1) identified-organization(3) certicom(132) curve(0) 34 }

 Certificate signing requests and digitally signed Public Keys.
 When a Public Key is itself digitally signed it is referred to as a “certificate” (because the Public Key is “certified” by the use of the Private Key to authenticate it).
 When the Public Key is signed by its corresponding Private Key it is referred to as a “self-signed” certificate.
 These are laid out as X.509 records and can be either DER or PEM encoded to be sent to the SA for signing.
 When embedded within XML files keys should be PEM encoded so that the plain text can be inserted as an XML element.
+To conform with this standard the CSRs and the certificates should define the hash algorithm to be used for the creation of the digital signatures to SHA384 (also known as SHA2-384).

-The digital format of the SA signed) Public Keys (“certificates”) is X509v3 format encoded as PEM.
+The digital format of the SA signed Public Keys (“certificates”) is X509v3 format encoded as PEM.

 The distinguished name (DN) in the X.509 certificate forms part of the immutable content of the certificate (that is, it cannot be changed without invalidating the certificate).
 The roles of the scheme participants and the domains they are assigned to may be encoded in the DN.
 The IHOs operational procedures for the Data Protection Scheme will implement whatever specific procedures are required for the formatting of this content.
 The SA may place restrictions on the values allowed in the DN’s components (for example, the Common Name or the Organization) and the format of such identifiers in order to manage the operation of the Data Protection Scheme amongst its participants.